 - Loaded with cheese ✔️

 My Macaroni And Cheese hating husband LOVED this!
-Don’t even get me started on what I just said, BUT, it took a lot of convincing to get a spoonful of pasta in his mouth.
-Don’t worry.
-He has now been promoted to the dark side.
+Don’t even get me started on what I just said, BUT, it took a lot of convincing on my part to get him to try it.

 And there you have it.
 A bowl of comfort.